NEXUS: What It Is, How It Works, and How to Get It for Less

 • Split interview at Canadian and U.S. land enrolment centres

-• Two-step interview at participating Canadian and U.S. airports
+• 2-step interview at participating Canadian and U.S. airports

 Your NEXUS interview(s) will cover 4 basic points: